NixOS/rfcs/rfcs/0166-nix-formatting.md

 **Rationale and alternatives**

-- Have leading commas for parameters in attribute set arguments, like currently done in Nixpkgs
+- Have leading commas for parameters in attribute set arguments, like currently done in Nixpkgs.

+  - This makes attribute set arguments less likely to be confused with lists.
+  - It's easier to see where arguments start and end.
   ```nix
   #6
   { some